uzair657/PrivacyPolicy-RideIt/README.md

 -   recommending an average price of a ride, based on such factors as distance, location and time.

-Where required by law, actions based on such processing occur only after human review and/or the possibility to appeal.
+Where required by law, actions based on such processing occur only after human review and/or the possibility to appeal